jrzhang33/TCE/Readme.md

-"Temporal Convolutional Explorer Aids in Comprehending Learning Behavior of 1D-CNN for Time Series Classification from Frequency Domain" has been accepted as a long paper at CIKM'23.
+"Temporal Convolutional Explorer Helps Understand 1D-CNN’s Learning Behavior in Time Series Classification from Frequency Domain" has been accepted as a long paper at CIKM'23.
 The associated code will be made available shortly.